 – Theft or misappropriation

-– Use of threatening or abusive behaviour
+– Use of threatening, abusive or intimidating behaviour

 – Participating in the sport whilst under the influence of drugs or alcohol